 Ormonde Offshore Wind Farm

-Belfast based Harland and Wolff Heavy Industries Limited have signed a contract with leading offshore wind power company Vattenfall for the logistic and assembly services of the Ormonde Offshore Wind Farm.
+Belfast based Harland and Wolff Heavy Industries Limited signed a contract with leading offshore wind power company Vattenfall for the logistic and assembly services of the Ormonde Offshore Wind Farm.

 ||Ormonde OWF logistics and assembly